treyn84/treyn84/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on my personal project
+- 🌱 I'm a mechanical engineer eager to learn new stuff

 <!--
 **treyn84/treyn84** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.